intarchboard/network-quality-workshop-report/README.txt

       measurements more challenging.

-      -  An approach that uses federated measurement / hierarchical aggregation appears more valuable for these protocols.
+      -  An approach that uses federated measurement / hierarchical aggregation may be more valuable for these protocols.

+Hardaker & Shapira      Expires 28 December 2022               [Page 21]

+Internet-Draft                    title                        June 2022

       -  The QLOG format seems to be the most mature candidate for such an exchange.

 4.3.4.
-Towards Future Cross-layer Observability
+Towards Improving Future Cross-layer Observability

-   The ownership of the Internet is spread across multiple administrative domains, making measuring performance data difficult.
-   Furthermore, the immense scale of the Internet makes aggregation and analysis of such data difficult.
+   The ownership of the Internet is spread across multiple administrative domains, making measurement of end-to-end performance data difficult.
+Furthermore, the immense scale of the Internet makes aggregation and analysis of this difficult.
 [Marx2021] presented a simple logging format that could potentially be used to collect and aggregate data from different layers.

    Another aspect of cross-layer collaboration hampering measurement is that the majority of current algorithms do not explicitly provide performance data that can be used in cross-layer analysis.
-The IETF community can be more diligent in identifying a protocol's key performance indicators, and exposing those as part of the protocol specification.
+The IETF community could be more diligent in identifying each protocol's key performance indicators, and exposing them as part of the protocol specification.

-   Despite all the challenges, it should still be possible to perform limited-scope studies in order to have a better understanding of how user quality is affected by the interaction of the different components that constitute the Internet.
-Recent development of federated learning algorithms suggests that it might be possible to perform cross-layer performance measurements while preserving user privacy.
+   Despite all these challenges, it should still be possible to perform limited-scope studies in order to have a better understanding of how user quality is affected by the interaction of the different components that constitute the Internet.
+Furthermore, recent development of federated learning algorithms suggests that it might be possible to perform cross-layer performance measurements while preserving user privacy.

-Hardaker & Shapira       Expires 4 December 2022               [Page 22]

-Internet-Draft                    title                        June 2022

 4.3.5.
 Efficient Collaboration Between Hardware and Transport Protocols

-   With the advent of the L4S congestion notification and control, there is an even higher need for the transport protocols and the underlying hardware to work in unison.
+   With the advent of the low latency, low loss and scalable throughput (L4S) congestion notification and control, there is an even higher need for the transport protocols and the underlying hardware to work in unison.

-   At the time of the workshop, the typical home router used a single FIFO queue, large enough to allow amortizing the lower-layer header overhead across multiple transport PDUs.
+   At the time of the workshop, the typical home router uses a single FIFO queue, large enough to allow amortizing the lower-layer header overhead across multiple transport PDUs.
 These designs worked well with the Cubic congestion control algorithm, yet the newer generation